Logarithmic Riemann-Hilbert correspondences for rigid varieties: Introduction

-\begin{thm} Let $X$ be a smooth algebraic variety over a finite extension $k$ of $\bQ_p$.
-Then there is a tensor functor $\DdRalg$ from the category of de Rham $p$-adic \'etale local systems $\LL$ on $X$ to the category of algebraic vector bundles on $X$ with regular integrable connections and decreasing filtrations satisfying the Griffiths transversality.
+\begin{thm} Let $X$ be a smooth algebraic variety over a $p$-adic field $k$ \Pth{see Notation and Conventions}.
+Then there is a tensor functor $\DdRalg$ from the category of de Rham $p$-adic \'etale local systems $\bL$ on $X$ to the category of algebraic vector bundles on $X$ with regular integrable connections and decreasing filtrations satisfying the Griffiths transversality.
 In addition, there is a canonical comparison isomorphism

-compatible with the canonical filtrations and the actions of $\Gal(\AC{k}/k)$ on both sides. \end{thm}
+compatible with the canonical filtrations and the actions of $\Gal(\AC{k} / k)$ on both sides. \end{thm}

 Here $\BdR$ is Fontaine's $p$-adic period ring, and $H_\dR$ is the algebraic de Rham cohomology.
-Note that the comparison isomorphism in Theorem \ref{T: intro main} implies that $H^i_\et\bigl(X_{\AC{k}}, \LL\bigr)$ is a \emph{de Rham} representation of $\Gal(\AC{k}/k)$, although we will not repeat such a remark later.
-The notion of \emph{de Rham $p$-adic \'etale local systems} was first introduced by Scholze in \cite[\aDef 8.3]{Scholze:2013-phtra} \Ref{generalizing earlier work of Brinon \cite{Brinon:2008-RPR}} using some relative de Rham period sheaf.
-However, it turns out that this notion satisfies a rather surprising rigidity property: by \cite[\aThm 3.9]{Liu/Zhu:2017-rrhpl}, a $p$-adic \'etale local system $\LL$ on $X^\an$ is de Rham if and only if, on each connected component of $X$, there exists \emph{some} classical point $x$ such that, for some \Pth{and hence every} geometric point $\AC{x}$ over $x$, the corresponding $p$-adic representation $\LL_{\AC{x}}$ of the absolute Galois group of the residue field of $x$ is de Rham in the classical sense.
+The notion of \emph{de Rham $p$-adic \'etale local systems} was first introduced by Scholze in \cite[\aDef 8.3]{Scholze:2013-phtra} \Pth{generalizing earlier work of Brinon \cite{Brinon:2008-RPR}} using some relative de Rham period sheaf.
+However, it turns out that this notion satisfies a rather surprising rigidity property: by \cite[\aThm 3.9]{Liu/Zhu:2017-rrhpl}, a $p$-adic \'etale local system $\bL$ on $X^\an$ is de Rham if and only if, on each connected component of $X$, there exists \emph{some} classical point $x$ such that, for some \Pth{and hence every} geometric point $\AC{x}$ over $x$, the corresponding $p$-adic representation $\bL_{\AC{x}}$ of the absolute Galois group of the residue field of $x$ is de Rham in the classical sense.
 In this situation, it follows that the same is also true at \emph{every} classical point $x$ of $X$.
-Note that the functor denoted by $\DdR$ in \cite[\aThm 3.9]{Liu/Zhu:2017-rrhpl} is the composition of the functor $\DdRalg$ in Theorem \ref{T: intro main} with the analytification functor.
+Note that the functor denoted by $\DdR$ in \cite[\aThm 3.9]{Liu/Zhu:2017-rrhpl} is the composition of the functor $\DdRalg$ in Theorem \ref{thm-intro-main} with the analytification functor.
+Compared with \cite{Scholze:2013-phtra} and \cite{Liu/Zhu:2017-rrhpl}, the algebraicity of the integrable connection is an important new contribution of this paper.
+In particular, this allows us to go further to compare the $p$-adic theory with Deligne's complex theory mentioned above, as we shall see shortly.